 As he told the Alabama Center for Traditional Culture, "Most of my songs tell a story.
 I don't like to write a song, just to be writing a song to make some money.
 I have to tell a story."
 McCain was a favorite son of Gadsden, which presented a festival in his name, and the regional Etowah Youth Orchestra selected him as the most well-known musician from Gadsden.
 The EYO commissioned composer Julius Williams to write and conduct "Concerto for Blues Harmonica and Orchestra," which featured McCain at its premier during the City of Gadsden's Sesquicentennial Celebration.

 “She’s Tough,” which McCain recorded in Birmingham, AL in 1961, was covered by the Fabulous Thunderbirds and became a signature tune for the harp player Kim Wilson, the T-Birds front man who's largely responsible for the renown McCain enjoys among contemporary blues players.
 "She's Tough" was backed with McCain's tasty instrumental “Steady,” and in 1962 he made the Gene Ammons jazz classic "Red Top" with Nashville session man Boots Randolph as "yackety" as ever on tenor saxophone.

-The Gadsden Times reported that McCain remained confident and ready for action right till the end: “You've reached the blues man Jerry ‘Boogie' McCain, the baddest harmonica player in the world,” McCain said after a bluesy riff on his home telephone's answering machine.
+The Gadsden Times reported that McCain remained ready for action right till the end: “You've reached the blues man Jerry ‘Boogie' McCain, the baddest harmonica player in the world,” McCain said after a bluesy riff on his home telephone's answering machine.
 “Talk to me.”